 It is quite incredible to realize that puny mankind can manipulate and pressure the dominant forces of nature.
 In the next post I will highlight some of these colossal forces of nature like floods, hurricanes and lightning.

-Your comments are welcome and you can sign up for notifications of future blog posts.
+Your comments are welcome and you can sign up in the right column for notifications of future blog posts.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What is Climate change?
+Please use the Social Network links just below to share this information from The Explanation, What is Climate change?
+A thorny issue in 2021